gitlabhq/gitlabhq/PROCESS.md

   are aware of it.
 * It is in the correct milestone, with the ~Deliverable label.

+If a merge request is not ready, but the developers and Product Manager responsible for the feature think it is essential that it is in the release, they can [ask for an exception](#asking-for-an-exception) in advance.
+This is preferable to merging something that we are not confident in, but should still be a rare case: most features can be allowed to slip a release.

 All Community Edition merge requests from GitLab team members merged on the freeze date (the 7th) should have a corresponding Enterprise Edition merge request, even if there are no conflicts.
 This is to reduce the size of the